 Here, the magic is in the details.
 More specifically, in the understanding of the term cost of capital.

 What made EVA such a savior was the profound insight that cash has a cost.
 Therefore, we should treat it accordingly.

 Without EVA, companies were accounting for a cost of debt capital, but treating equity capital as free.
 And understandably so!
-While interest expense shows up on your Profit and Loss Statement, the cost of cash is mysteriously absent, appearing nowhere on your financial statements, not even your balance sheet.
+While interest expense shows up on your Profit and Loss Statement, the cost of cash is mysteriously absent.
+It appears nowhere on your financial statements, not even your balance sheet.

 However, recognizing the true cost of cash and consequently raising the bar on the returns it should produce was the key to exponential profitability increase.

 The Disparity in the Expectations of Debt Financing and Cash Purchases